Family Faith Formation

 How is God calling you to share your faith with others?

 Consider volunteering as a catechist or aide.
 The more people helping out, the better the experiences and there are many ways to get involved, including one-time events.
 We are looking for a few individuals to facilitate learning experiences at various age levels or as mentor families for other families who are just coming back to the Church.
 If you can share your time and/or gifts with us, please contact the Director of Religious Formation to begin training.

 Contact the Director of Religious Education, if you ...

 - have questions or concerns.

 - have not yet registered your family.

-- have, or know of, an older children who should be attending classes, but are hesitant to start because they fear they will be behind.
+- have, or know of, older children who should be attending classes but are hesitant to start for fear of being behind.

 - would like to help with the religious formation of our parish children.